Our Data management practices are guided by the following privacy principles:

 Notice: Dun & Bradstreet informs users and customers about the purposes for which we collect, use, manage, and share Data.

-Choice: Dun & Bradstreet uses and discloses Data in accordance with a business's or business professional's choice to restrict the marketing use of their contact information.
+Choice: Dun & Bradstreet uses and discloses Data in accordance with a business's or business professional's choice to restrict the use of the Data.

-Onward transfer: personal information is disclosed to third parties only for the purposes described in the notice and as permitted under applicable law, such as for purposes for which the individual has provided implicit or explicit consent.
-If personal information is shared with third parties, we will require those third parties to comply with comparable standards of security and data handling procedures as Dun & Bradstreet provides.
+Accountability for Onward transfer: Data is disclosed to third parties only for the purposes described in the notice and as permitted under applicable law, such as for purposes for which the individual has provided implicit or explicit consent.
+If Data is shared with third parties, we require contracts with those third parties that include limitation on use, provisions regarding compliance with comparable standards of security and data handling procedures as Dun & Bradstreet provides.
+Dun & Bradstreet remains liable for meeting the Privacy Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Privacy Principles, unless Dun & Bradstreet can prove that it is not responsible for the event giving rise to the damage.

-Data Quality: Dun & Bradstreet employs quality assurance measures during collection and processing to produce high-quality Data.
+Data Integrity and Purpose Limitation: Dun & Bradstreet employs quality assurance measures during collection and processing to produce high-quality Data.
+Data is used in a manner that is compatible with the purposes for which it was collected or authorized.

 Access & Correction: Dun & Bradstreet provides businesses and business professionals with the opportunity to examine their own information and to correct verified inaccuracies.